CR O-Rings (Neoprene / Chloroprene)

 HVAC / Refrigeration

-Compressor seals, refrigerant line O-rings and valve seals for Freon and ammonia systems
+Compressor seals, refrigerant line O-rings and valve seals for CFC, HCFC, and ammonia (R-717) systems.
+Also used in glycol cooling circuits and chiller system seals.

 Marine